gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

-*In the summer of Saknus's fourth year, he destroyed us.
+*In the summer of his fourth year,
+Saknus destroyed us.
-When the sun was so strong that it shone all night the Anuat gathered to trade, and to arrange marriages and welcome new shamans.
+When the sun was so strong that it shone all night the Nukilik gathered to trade and arrange marriages and welcome new shamans.
-There was singing and dancing, and many games as young men and women tried to impress sceptical mothers and fathers.
+There was singing and dancing
+and games of skill as young men and women tried to impress sceptical mothers and fathers.*
-My brother Walks-In-Storm easily beat the other men in spear-throwing and running.*

-*I did not compete.
+*My brother Walks-In-Storm easily beat the other young men in spear-throwing and running, but I did not compete.
 I was preparing to receive the scars of a shaman.
-"It will be sad," I said to Saknus.
-"You have no ghosts to wrestle.
+"I am sorry you have no ancestors to wrestle," I said to Saknus.*
-You will never be a shaman."*

 *He smiled.
-After four years he still showed his teeth when he did this.
+After four years among us,
+he still showed his teeth when he did this.
-"Perhaps I will find another way, Holds-On-Too-Long," he said.
-"The stars are such as they have not been in many years.
+"The stars are such as they have not been in many years, Holds-On-Too-Long," he said.
-Perhaps I can find another way."
+".Perhaps I will find another way."
 And then he laughed and I laughed with him, for what did the stars have to do with magic?*

 *I went out the next morning across the tundra with my mother and two other shamans.
-Things were done and words were spoken, and I returned that evening with three long cuts on each cheek and a tooth from my grandmother's father on a thong around my neck.
+Things were done and words were spoken, and I returned that evening with three crusted wounds on each cheek and a tooth from my grandmother's father on a thong around my neck.
-The part of him still bound to it had faded so much that my mother would have cracked it in two and burned the pieces if I had not needed a spirit to practice with.*
+The part of him still bound to it had faded so much that my mother would have cracked it and burned the pieces if I had not needed a spirit to practice with.*

 *We came back to find people gathered around the field in the center of the camp.
-"The monster is going to show us a new game," my brother said, scowling.*
+"The stranger is going to show us a new game," my brother said, scowling.*

 *Saknus had drawn a great, complicated pattern on the field with sand, a star with five points enclosed in a circle.
-Strange symbols filled the star, and torch stakes stood at each of its points.*
+Strange symbols filled the star, and torch stakes stood at each of its points.

-*He waved to us and smiled,
+He waved to us and smiled,
-and then raised his arm into the air.
+then raised his arm into the air.*

-Suddenly his hand was covered with flame.*
+*Suddenly his hand was covered with flame.

-*People oohed and aahed around us as Saknus lit each of the torches in turn.
+People oohed and aahed around us as Saknus lit each of the torches in turn.
 "How does he do this?"
-Walks-In-Storm said accusingly to our mother.
+Walks-In-Storm demanded.
-"You said he could not wrestle."
+"You said he could not wrestle!"*

-My mother shook her head.*
+*My mother shook her head.
+"He is not wrestling," she said.
+"I do not know what he is doing."*

-*All the torches were lit.
-The fire flickered out on Saknus's hand.
+*When all the torches were lit the fire on Saknus's hand flickered out.
-He closed his eyes and let hell loose upon us.*
+He smiled happily and let hell loose upon us.*

 *My uncle was standing beside me.
 He screamed and fell to the ground, clawing at his throat.
-I saw a dim form sitting astride him, strangling him with its four hands while smoke poured from its eyes.*
+I saw a dim form sitting astride him, strangling him with four hands while smoke poured from its eyes.

-*"He's killing us!" my brother shouted as other shamans vomited blood or simply collapsed, their backs broken.
+"He's killing us!" my brother shouted as other shamans doubled over or simply collapsed, their backs broken.*

-He threw his spear.
+*Walks-In-Storm threw his spear.
 It flew straight,
 but faltered and fell to the earth outside Saknus's circle.*